kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 > If you want to start the stack yourself run `cd /project/ && docker-compose -f docker-compose.yml up`

-Launch all test in this specific order to fully test this plugin.
+Launch all tests in this specific order to fully test this plugin.

-All script are located at `/var/app/plugins/enabled/replicate-to-sql-with-generic-events/`
+All scripts are located at `/var/app/plugins/enabled/replicate-to-sql-with-generic-events/`

 1. `scripts/import-data.js`
 1. `scripts/count-data.js`
 1. `scripts/delete-data.js`
 1. `scripts/count-data.js`

-For those who are not familiar with the postgres sql here is a short cheatsheet.
+For those who are not familiar with postgres' psql client, here is a short sheatsheet:

-* Connect to the postgres docker `docker exec -ti <docker postgre id> bash`
+- Start the psql client of a dockerized postgres: `docker exec -ti <docker postgre id> psql`
-* Once you are inside the docker launch `psql` to connect to the postgres shell
-* List all db `\l`
+- List all database: `\l`
-* Connect to a db `\c <dbname>`
+- Connect to a database: `\c <dbname>`
-* List all tables `\d`
+- List all tables: `\d`
-* List data inside a table`SELECT * FROM yellow_taxi`
+- List data inside a table: `SELECT * FROM yellow_taxi;`

-Hope you enjoyed this How-to, be sure to read them all to give you a wide variety of usages about Kuzzle !!
+Hope you enjoyed this How-to, be sure to read them all to give you a wide variety of usages about Kuzzle!

 Hope to see you soon on [Gitter](https://gitter.im/kuzzleio/kuzzle)